All the New iOS 16 Features Apple Revealed Today

 Notifications and live activities

-Sometimes notifications can cover up your photo, so iOS 16 moves lock screen notifications to the bottom of your display as you receive them.
-This should be a big help for one-handed use of your iPhone.
+Sometimes notifications can cover up your lock screen's photo, so iOS 16 moves notifications to the bottom of your display.
+As you receive them instead of being complied into a list they appear like a vertical carousel.
+This not only looks better but should be a big help for one-handed use of your iPhone.

 iOS 16 also aims to solve another notification problem.
-Sometimes you get a bunch of notifications in a row from one app, like the score of a basketball game.
-A new tool for developers called Live Activities makes it easier to stay on top of things that are happening in real time from your lock screen, instead of getting a series of interruptions.
+Sometimes you get a bunch of notifications in a row from one app, like as the score of a basketball game updates.
+A new tool for developers called Live Activities makes it easier to stay on top of things happening in real time from your lock screen, instead of getting a series of interruptions.

-Live Activities should make it easier to follow things like sporting events or even the progress of an Uber ride.
+Live Activities should make it easier to follow sporting events, workouts or even the progress of an Uber ride.

 Wallet and Apple Pay Later

-ID cards will be available in your Wallet app in more states, with more security and privacy features.
-In iOS 16 you can protect your identity and age.
-So rather than providing your exact birth date, you can simply put that you're over 21.
+ID cards from more states will be available in your Wallet app along with more security and privacy features.
+In iOS 16 you can also protect your identity and age.
+So rather than showing your exact birth date, the Wallet app will display your ID and that you're over 21.

 iOS 16 makes sharing keys easier with apps like Mail and Messages.
-When your friend receives the key, they can add it to their Wallet.
+When your friend receives the key, they can add it to the Wallet app on their iPhone.
 Apple said it's working to make sure that shared keys are an industry standard and free for others.

 Apple Pay will support new types of payments and adds a new feature called Apple Pay Later, a Klarna-like service that lets you split the cost of an Apple Pay purchase into four equal payments spread over six weeks, with zero interest and no fees.
 Upcoming payments are managed through the Wallet app, making it easy to keep track of dates and payments.